TEERAWATL/Statistic_analysis_t_test_of_2_groups/README.md

 # Getting Started
 Prerequisites
-To run this project, you'll need Python 3.x installed on your system.
+To run this project, you'll need Python 3.7 installed on your system.
 Additionally, you need to install the following Python libraries:

 Pandas
 NumPy
 SciPy
 Matplotlib
 Seaborn

+# Contributing
+Please feel free to open an issue or submit a pull request if you'd like to contribute to this project.
+Your contributions are always appreciated!